 Females look like males but are paler, more brown than gray, and can have small white marks on the underparts.
 Juveniles have pale spotting above and dark spotting on pale orange underparts.

-The American Robin forages for worms and bugs by standing on lawns and other open habitats and looking and listening until it snatches the worm with its bill, often pulling it from the ground.
+American Robins are common backyard birds in Michigan.
+They forage for worms and bugs by standing on lawns and other open habitats and looking and listening until snatching the worm with its bill, often pulling it from the ground.